HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 In practice, the touch points between teams are much more extensive than the APIs.
 It encompasses the whole data model - a change in a bundle (e.g. adding library entities in ingest) will need preparation and agreement by all downstream components.
 The data model is largely undefined, having emerged de facto from the implementation.
-This makes it brittle.
+This makes it extremely brittle.
+Everything gets tangled together where tackling any significant problem seems to drag in every other problem.

-The by-component split also means that all big changes (e.g. AUDR) need extensive negotiation between teams.
+The split of components by institution also means that all big changes (e.g. AUDR) need extensive negotiation between teams.
 Charters have benefits but also encourage a culture of "not our problem" because a particular requirement isn't in a charter.
-It is often easier to do a local sub-optimal implementation than engage in negotiation which may not be successful.
+It is often easier to do a local sub-optimal implementation than engage in negotiation which may not be successful for an overall better global solution.
+We create local databases because it's easier than trying to get cross-DCP co-operation.
+We contort ourselves to match other component's APIs and data models because trying to get other component designs to change is just too difficult.
+These local sub-optimal choices keep piling up and introduce lots of unnecessary additional complexity to the architecture.

 An alternative approach is a radical reorganization of the DCP into theme teams drawn from annual roadmap objectives rather than per component group.
 A theme team is now responsible for their roadmap theme and the features that derive from it.
 They can make changes in any component.
 Each team is responsible for both their feature and the working of the DCP as a whole.

-Make no mistake, there are considerable challenges with this approach.
+There's no question there are considerable challenges with this approach.
 It requires more communication, which will be a particular problem for the EBI to CZI and UCSC.
 I think this is surmountable - community open-source projects often have a very wide distribution but can still co-ordinate decisions.
 Often this is through tools such as mailing lists rather than real time, which will require a development culture change.